Nuke928/Puush-indicator/README.md

 ## Usage

-Add your puush API key in ~/.puush.rc in one line.
+Store your API key in the PUUSH_API_KEY environment variable.

-Run puush_indicator.py
+Then run puush_indicator.py

-## Todo

-The upload functions need to run in a seperate thread.
-Somehow though subprocess.call blocks the thread until the other thread is finished?